smartman/woocommerce_smartaccounts/readme.txt

 These shortcomings can be resolved by additional development.
 If these are problem for you then please get in touch with margus.pala@gmail.com

 == Changelog ==

+= 3.0.5 =
+Improved pricing when sale price is set.

 = 3.0.2 =
 Saves SmartAccount offer human readable number to Woo order meta